 Fixing “Missed Schedule” Posts

 Sometimes WordPress will miss a scheduled post …

 To learn how to fix the missed post scheduling issue, see the tutorial below:

 Congratulations!
-Now you know how to schedule WordPress blog posts to publish at a future date.
+Now you know how to schedule posts for publishing in WordPress at a later date.